Professional Teacher Training Diploma Program Starts

 - How do I sign-up?
 Just click the link to Reserve your Spot and fill-in the application form

 - What's the time commitment?
-Attendance is required for each week
+Attendance is required for each weekend and completion of the Online Program

 - What is the Course Structure?
-There are 4 levels in total over 4 weeks October to March the following year.
+There are 4 modules in total over 4 weeks October to February the following year.

 - Software: We use a free system called EDMODO for assignments on-line Resources